dunkvol4/TvchX/README.md

  * Post and image counts in the menu
  * Many other poorly written hacks

-TvchX contains modifications designed to improve compatibility with NPFchan.
+TvchX contains slight modifications designed to improve compatibility with NPFchan, but still mostly works with Infinity sites as well.
+Though TvchX's main purpose is to improve tvch, it's been successfully tested on smuglo.li, wizchan, and 8kun.
+By default TvchX is configured to work with tvch and smuglo.li.

 There are also at the time of this writing two (poorly-implemented) features that weren't in the original 8chanX:
   * Animate .gif thumbnails
   * Off-site favorites